Knowing God as Opposed to Knowing About God, The Varied Degrees or Psychic Circle Levels of Experiencing God

 I like to use Hafiz because he was a devout Muslim who lived and expressed his spirituality with depth and genuiness.
 I use Hafiz because he was born, lived, and died in the land that today we call Iran, a land that is coveted by our government and corporations, a land that we Americans are supposed to consider as enemy territory.
 Many of the citizens of Iran are devout religionists who are searching to know God, and they love Hafiz, one of their favorite classical poets.

 Hafiz was born poor and had to work hard to pay for his schooling in theology, astronomy, mathematics, and Persian literature.
 He memorized the Quran (Koran) and mastered the art of caligraphy.
-As a young man it is said that the angel Gabriel appeared to him and directed him to the human spiritual teacher that he was to serve for more than 40 years.
+As a young man it is said that the angel Van appeared to him and directed him to the human spiritual teacher that he was to serve for more than 40 years.
 Often he struggled with his human elder, thinking that his teacher was too hard on him, too harsh.
 But Hafiz remained loyal to serving his spiritual leader because he believed that was what God wanted, and that was what Hafiz in his higher self wanted.

 In realizing the value of having a spiritual elder in his life, Hafiz also understood that everyone needs a “Master” who can keep them on the higher path, so he encouraged those he met to look for a human elder.